Danika Littlechild

 Danika Billie Rose Littlechild of the Ermineskin Cree Nation, was born and raised in Maskwacis, Alberta, Canada.
 She served as the vice president of the Canadian Commission for UNESCO in 2014.
 She is a lawyer and activist for cultural diversity and recognition of Indigenous rights.

 Early life

 Background and family history

 Danika Littlechild was born into the Ermineskin Cree Nation which is part of the Alberta Maskwacis district.
 The Ermineskin reserve was established in 1895; they have their own police, firehall, ambulance services, schools, and businesses.
-Her ancestors were a Ermineskin Cree Nation "spearheading family".
+Her ancestors were an Ermineskin Cree Nation "spearheading family".
 Littlechild's father, Wilton Littlechild, was also a Cree Lawyer.
-In addition, he was the Chief of the Confederacy of Treaty Six First Nations, now former, but the first ever Indigenous Member of Parliament of Alberta, as well as a residential school survivor.
+In addition, he was the Chief of the Confederacy of Treaty Six First Nations, now former but the first ever Indigenous Member of Parliament of Alberta, as well as a residential school survivor.

 Education

 Littlechild attended elementary and high school in the Ermineskin community, which are highly technologically advanced with iMacs and internet.
 She later completed an Undergraduate degree in political science from Carleton University.
 She completed a law degree from the University of Toronto, and a Masters of Law at the University of Victoria.
 She received a Fellowship in Comparative and Federal Indigenous Peoples Law from the University of Oklahoma College of Law.